 How to Cite

-Honardar K, Assadian H, Shahab S, Jafari Z, Kazemi A, Nazarimoghaddam K, Kharrazifard MJ, Labbaf H. Cone-beam Computed Tomographic Assessment of Canal Centering Ability and Transportation after Preparation with Twisted File and Bio RaCe Instrumentation. jdt.
+Honardar K, Assadian H, Shahab S, Jafari Z, Kazemi A, Nazarimoghaddam K, Kharrazifard MJ, Labbaf H. Cone-beam Computed Tomographic Assessment of Canal Centering Ability and Transportation after Preparation with Twisted File and Bio RaCe Instrumentation.
+J Dent (Tehran).
 11(4):440-.